Leoric01/Jass/README.md

 # Jass
-small system for calculating offers for cranes
+small system for calculating offers for cranes (in progress, not done)